rossmawd/tech-test-material/README.md

 ## Things needed to make Production ready

-- setting up pre-commit and pre-push hooks to enforce linting and code standards
+- setting up pre-commit and pre-push hooks to enforce linting, code standards and automated running of tests
 - re-evaluate combination of TailwindCSS and MaterialUI, as I've experienced some potential typography conflicts